-STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED AIM: Potential pollutants are correctly handled, applied and stored in a manner that prevents contamination and pollution EC.1 Key Potential pollutants must be stored in a manner GF, BL, BR, FR, H EC.1.a Fuel tanks are bunded where required by legislation (See Appendix) that minimises the risk of contamination and pollution to crops, feedstuffs, animals, EC.1.b Agrochemicals are kept in a well-maintained store which allows for containment of any spillages soils, groundwater and watercourses REVISED EC.5.c Manufactured fertiliser is stored on a hard, dry surface EC.1.d Fertilisers that pose a combustion or oxidiser hazard are stored in accordance with the safety data sheet GUIDANCE Potential pollutants include, but are rodenticides PPPs are defined as any product w Ps, manufactured fertilisers, fuel oil, empty containers, disinfectants and EC.1.1 Organic manures must be stored in a manner that minimises the risk of contamination and pollution to crops, feedstuffs, animals, GF, BL, BR, FR, H EC.1.1.a Organic manures (not including storage within in building) are not stored: within 10m of inland freshwaters or coastal waters within 50m of a spring, well or borehole where there is significant risk of runoff entering watercourses soils, groundwater and watercourses.
-REVISED EC.1.1.b Manure heap (not including field heaps) effluent runoff does not enter a watercourse, either directly or through land drains, roads, tracks or other pathways EC.1.1.c Where manure is stored in temporary field heaps, these must be moved at least every 12 months Organic manure = livestock manure Risk factors which could lead to run s, sewage sludge, off, which should l ams, rivers), ponds, lakes, reservoirs, canals, estuaries, coastline. /biosolids, compost, digestates, organic industrial wastes. be taken into account are: slope (especially if greater than 12 degrees), weather conditions and forecasts, soil type and condition, presence and EC.2 In the case of packaging GF, BL, BR, FR, H EC.2.a Container has an appropriate safe closure cap or bag tie breakages potential pollutants must be transferred to a suitable container REVISED EC.2.b The original label information is displayed EC.3 Does not apply EC.4 Key PPPs must be appropriate for GF, BL, BR, FR, H EC.4.a Manufacturer's instructions are followed their intended use REVISED EC.4.b PPPs are approved for use EC.4.c Unapproved product is kept in a segregated area of the pesticide store pending collection for disposal at the earliest opportunity; clearly marked with signs/labels stating that it must not be used
+STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED AIM: Potential pollutants are cand pollution orrectly handle ed, applied and stored in a manner that prevents contamination EC.1 Key Potential pollutants must GF, BL, BR, FR, H ■ EC.1.a Fuel tanks are bunded where required by legislation (See Appendix) be stored in a manner that minimises the risk of contamination and pollution to crops, feedstuffs, animals, EC.1.b Agrochemicals are kept in a well-maintained store which allows for containment of any spillages soils, groundwater and watercourses REVISED ■ EC.5.c Manufactured fertiliser is stored on a hard, dry surface EC.1.d Fertilisers that pose a combustion or oxidiser hazard are stored in accordance with the safety data sheet GUIDANCE Potential pollutants include, but are rodenticides PPPs are defined as any product w Ps, manufactured fertilisers, fuel oil, empty containers, disinfectants and EC.1.1 Organic manures must be stored in a manner that minimises the risk of contamination and pollution to crops, feedstuffs, animals, GF, BL, BR, FR, H EC.1.1.a Organic manures (not including storage within in building) are not stored: within 10m of inland freshwaters or coastal waters within 50m of a spring, well or borehole where there is significant risk of runoff entering watercourses soils, groundwater and watercourses.
+REVISED EC.1.1.b Manure heap (not including field heaps) effluent runoff does not enter a watercourse, either directly or through land drains, roads, tracks or other pathways ■ EC.1.1.c Where manure is stored in temporary field heaps, these must be moved at least every 12 months GUIDANCE Watercourse = includes, water cours ses (ditches, strea ams, rivers), ponds, lakes, reservoirs, canals, estuaries, coastline.
+Risk factors which could lead to run off, which should /biosolids, compost, digestates, organic industrial wastes. be taken into account are: slope (especially if greater than 12 degrees), weather conditions and forecasts, soil type and condition, presence and condition of land drains 05 DL DD - 500 EC.2 In the case of packaging GF, BL, BR, FR, H EC.2.a Container has an appropriate safe closure cap or bag tie breakages potential pollutants must be transferred to a suitable container REVISED ■ EC.2.b The original label information is displayed EC.3 Does not apply PPPs must be appropriate for GF, BL, BR, FR, H ■ EC.4.a Manufacturer's instructions are followed their intended use REVISED ■ EC.4.b PPPs are approved for use EC.4.c Unapproved product is kept in a segregated area of the pesticide store pending collection for disposal at the earliest opportunity; clearly marked with signs/labels stating that it must not be used